jakehanson/Portfolio/index.md

 ### Modeling the Interior of the Dwarf Planet Haumea

 Haumea is a dwarf planet located beyond Neptune’s orbit.
-Due to its small size, its shape cannot be accurately determined as the angular size is less than a pixel.
-Nonetheless, we can infer that Haumea is a rotating body with varying semi-major and semi-minor axes based on periodic changes in brightness that correspond to different ellipsoidal faces being exposed.
+Due to its small size, its shape cannot be accurately determined because the angular size is less than a pixel.
+Nonetheless, we can infer that Haumea is a rotating body with varying semi-major and semi-minor axes based on periodic changes in its brightness as a function of time which correspond to different ellipsoidal faces being exposed.
 To model the planet’s morphology and internal composition, we assume it is a Jacobi Ellipsoid and simulate a stable, 3D self-gravitating body with Haumea’s observed rotational period.

 <img src="images/density_sim.gif?raw=true">